 1963 Jack Oatey embarks on a recruiting campaign to strengthen the club and the club’s colt’s win the premiership with players such as Paul Bagshaw, Keith Chessell and Bruce Raymond, however the club miss the finals and finish sixth, but the signs are there that the club is improving.

 1967 New players to the club in 1967 include Greg Wild, Peter Endersbee and future All Australian Tony Burgan.
-The Blues struggle in the lead up to the finals due to injuries and lack of form and when they lose the Minor Premiership to North Adelaide it doesn’t look like this will be the year of back to back Premierships, however, when the Blues play the Roosters again in the 2nd Semi Final Jack Oatey has them fired up and they win comfortably by 44 points.
-So for the third time in a row Sturt are to play Port Adelaide in the Grand Final, in an even contest the Blues are unable to shake off the Magpies until late in the last quarter, but when Roger Dunn goals the victory is sealed for the Double Blues and they win by 11 points.
+The Blues struggle in the lead up to the finals due to injuries and lack of form and when they lose the Minor Premiership to North Adelaide it doesn’t look like Sturt will be in the running for the flag, but when the Blues play the Roosters again in the 2nd Semi Final Jack Oatey has them fired up and they win comfortably by 44 points.
+So for the third time in a row Sturt are to play Port Adelaide in the Grand Final and in an even contest the Blues are unable to shake off the Magpies until late in the last quarter, but when Roger Dunn goals the victory is sealed with the Blues winning by 11 points.
 John Murphy accepts the Premiership Cup in the absence of injured Captain John Halbert who had broken his leg earlier on in the season.
 Ruckman Tony ‘Doc’ Clarkson wins his second best and fairest and Malcolm Greenslade leads the goal kicking with 54.

-1968 A 15 year old Michael Graham is signed and for the fourth successive year Sturt play Port Adelaide in the Grand Final, Captain John Halbert is unable to pass a fitness test which heartbrakingly rules him out of his second successive Grand Final and subsequently retires after 243 games, a Magarey Medallist, an All Australian and a four time best and fairest winner.
-The Double Blues run away with the game in the second half to win by a comfortable 27 points, three in a row for the Double Blues and all of them against the powerful Magpies.
+1968 A 15 year old Michael Graham is signed and for the fourth successive year Sturt play Port Adelaide in the Grand Final, Captain John Halbert is unable to pass a fitness test which heartbrakingly rules him out of his second successive Grand Final and he subsequently retires after 244 games, a Magarey Medallist, an All Australian and a four time best and fairest winner.
+The Double Blues run away with the game in the second half to win by 27 points and make it three in a row and all of them against the powerful Magpies.
 Rick Schoff wins the best and fairest.

 1969 The Double Blues lose a number of senior players including John Halbert, Roger Dunn and Tony Clarkson.
-Robert Shearman is appointed Captain and leads the Blues into the Grand Final where they meet Minor Premiers Glenelg, the Blues destroy the Tigers to win by 65 points and claim their fourth premiership in a row.
-Sturt’s score of 24.15 is the highest score ever kicked in an SANFL Grand Final.
-Paul Bagshaw wins his second best and fairest and Rick Schoff is named in the All Australian team for the second time.
+Bob Shearman is appointed Captain and leads Sturt into the Grand Final where they meet Minor Premiers and flag favourites Glenelg.
+The Double Blues destroy the Tigers and win by 65 points and make it four in a row.
+Malcolm Greenslade kicks 9 goals in the Grand Final and Sturt’s score of 24.15 is the highest score ever kicked in a SANFL Grand Final.
+Paul Bagshaw wins his second best and fairest, Rick Schoff is named in the All Australian team for the second time while Malcolm Greenslade tops the goal kicking list with 85.